 Alice Cooper Biography, Career, Net Worth, And Other Interesting Facts

-Alice Cooper whose real name is Vincent Damon Furnier was born on February 4, 1948, and he’s been rocking out for a whopping sixty years.
+Alice Cooper is an American Rock singer and songwriter born on February 4, 1948, and he’s been rocking out for a whopping sixty years.
 He’s a famous American singer, Musician, Actor, and songwriter known for his rough voice and wild stage performances.
 Picture this: pyrotechnics, guillotines, electric chairs, fake blood, and even reptiles and baby dolls all making appearances on stage.
 That’s why many people call him “The Godfather of Shock Rock.”

 Back in 1964 in Phoenix, Arizona, Alice Cooper wasn’t just one person but a whole band.
 It all started with a group called the Earwigs, with Vincent Furnier on vocals and harmonica, Glen Buxton on lead guitar, and Dennis Dunaway on bass guitar.
 Later on, Michael Bruce joined on rhythm guitar, and Neal Smith took over the drums.
 Together, they decided to name the band “Alice Cooper,” and Vincent Furnier even adopted the name as his stage persona.